streamr-dev/network/README.md

 Name | Description
 ---- | -----------
 stream    | Stream id to subscribe to partition | Partition number to subscribe to.
-Defaults to the default partition (0). resend | Object defining the resend options.
+Defaults to partition 0. resend | Object defining the resend options.
 Below are examples of its contents. groupKeys | Object defining the group key as a hex string for each publisher id of the stream.